About the Future Fund

 APOS is the national leader in bringing together a broad range of healthcare professionals who deliver high quality patient care and conduct state-of-the-art research on the psychological, social, behavioral and spiritual aspects of cancer.

-APOS dedicates extensive resources to professional education and training in care delivery and to dissemination of research findings.
+APOS dedicates extensive resources to professional education and training in psychosocial care delivery and to dissemination of research findings.
 The work of our organization is linked to current national efforts to promote quality standards for the psychosocial care of cancer patients and their families.